Canyon Crest Academy and First Amendment Issues at School

 (3) whether the suspect is actively resisting arrest or attempting to flee.

 In the wake of a use of force by law enforcement, agencies whose officers have used force frequently put out press releases emphasizing whatever facts supported the officers’ action.
-However, it is often the case that that information is incomplete or misleading.
+However, that information is nearly always incomplete, and sometimes downright misleading.
 Since the “excessive” quality of force depends on the facts, an informed assessment of whether force was “excessive” requires an aggressive effort to learn all the facts — not simply the facts that law enforcement agencies wish to highlight.

 Related Post: Preserving Excessive Force Claims in “Resisting Arrest” Cases After Lemos v.
 County of Sonoma, Sept.
 16, 2022